Qualifications to be a carer

 - Promoting health, safety and wellbeing in care settings

 Helping Hands are very proud to have won awards for our comprehensive training content.
 Additionally, we were the only full-service home care provider to be awarded the Skills for Care accreditation for our carer training.

 Developing care skills

 Developing your skills is an important part of being a carer, as it allows you to take more responsibility and provide your customers with a better service.
 We want every Helping Hands carer to feel completely confident in their abilities when they visit a customer’s home, which is why we put so much emphasis on providing all new carers with a welcoming environment where they can shadow existing carers and undertake work-based qualifications to grow their knowledge and skillset.

 Qualifications for nursing care

-Additionally, for carers who wish to take on additional clinical responsibilities, they may be able to train as a Nursing Associate, a new role introduced by the NHS to bridge the gap between health care support workers and qualified nurses.
-Trainee Nursing Associates study for a Foundation degree to enable them to have additional clinical responsibilities such as undertaking venepuncture and ECGs, performing and recording clinical observations, discussing and sharing a patient’s information with registered nurses, and more.
+Carers wishing to take on further clinical responsibilities may be able to train as a Nursing Associate.
+This is a new role created by the NHS which is designed to bridge the gap between health care support workers and qualified nurses.
+A Trainee Nursing Associate studies for a Foundation degree which allows them to have additional clinical responsibilities such as undertaking venepuncture and ECGs, performing and recording clinical observations, discussing and sharing a patient’s information with registered nurses, and more.